15 Things To Do In Northwest Georgia: Small Towns, History, Eats, and Breweries

 Next, Where to Stay in Northwest Georgia?

-Wanting to experience the area like a local, we chose to rent a home with Airbnb.
+Wanting to experience the area like a local, we chose to rent a home with VRBO.
 This quaint little two bedroom, turn of the century home is completely remodeled, and so cute.
 Also, located just outside main downtown Rome.

 Among many other beautiful old homes, the neighborhood was adorable, clean and safe.
 Don’t worry if this home isn’t available, because when I was looking for a rental, there were plenty to choose from on Airbnb.